This article first appeared on LogRocket's blog.

 install but with names of modules to remove as arguments.
 Will alter both

 package.json to find any dependencies that can be updated.
 Subsequently, it will construct a new dependency tree and update the

 Remember semantic versioning?
 Say we have a dependency in our

 package.json stated as

-^ character tells NPM to check if there is a newer version under the
+^ character tells NPM to check if there's a newer version under the

 1.X.X scope and if there is, to install that.
-Similar the
+Similarly, the

-~ character will go only up to hot-fixes, so
+~ character will only go up to hot-fixes, or

-1.4.X.
-You could also omit the special character and keep a fixed version always, which makes
+You could also omit the special character and keep a fixed version, which makes

 package-lock.json less helpful (but not useless).